 menu

-Illinois Capital Development Board (CDB) and Illinois Department of Natural Resources (IDNR)
+Illinois Capital Development Board & Illinois Department of Natural Resources

 Illinois Beach State Park Shoreline Stabilization

 Most of the Great Lakes suffer due to human impacts and invasive species.
-Despite this reality, Mudpuppies and Yellow Perch have been identified by the IDNR as species that have the potential to be offered habitat support as part of the project.
-Additionally, the project offers the opportunity to trial a variety of habitat elements that can support a range of desirable aquatic species, with planned monitoring aimed at recording outcomes that can inform future Great Lakes projects.
-A range of innovative habitat structures have been distributed on and around six of the breakwaters.
-These include custom and salvaged concrete habitat blocks, sunken driftwood for small fish habitat, limestone rock ledges and rock topper, and vegetated concrete blocks supplemented with aquatic plants.
+Despite this reality, Mudpuppies and Yellow Perch have been identified by the IDNR as species that have the potential to be offered additional habitat support as part of the project.
+Additionally, the project offers the opportunity to trial a variety of adequate habitat amendments that could support a range of desirable aquatic species, with planned monitoring aimed at recording outcomes that can inform future Great Lakes projects.
+A range of innovative habitat structures have been designed and installed on and around the breakwaters.

 Location: